DeanLeong/the_garage/README.md

 - Create a user concept with auth.
 - Each user can have one or more motorcycles.
 - The motorcycles each have a page that displays notes taken for that motorcycle.
--
--

 <br>

 ### Libraries and Dependencies

-> Use this section to list all supporting libraries and dependencies, and their role in the project.
-Below is an example - this needs to be replaced!

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |